Hearing aids for children

-It can be difficult to keep hearing aids on your child - especially toddlers and children who have not worn them consistently since infancy.
-But if your child resists hearing aids or frequently pulls them off, there are some good tactics to make hearing aids more comfortable.
-Here are some ideas:
+It can be difficult to keep hearing aids on your child, especially toddlers and children who have not worn them consistently since infancy.
+If your child resists hearing aids or frequently pulls them off, there are some ways to make hearing aids more comfortable.

 Your audiologist can help you find headbands and clips that will work for your child.